marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_016.png)

 With the tonemapping function in place, the color details on the cube are back, and we can still perceive the intense brightness of the light source.
 Take a look at where I placed the tonemapping function in relation to the gamma correction function.

+> [!IMPORTANT]
-The order for these two "finisher" effects matters and must always be the same: ***tonemapping first, then gamma correction***.
+> The order for these two "finisher" effects matters and must always be the same: tonemapping first, then gamma correction.

 What if we don't want to write the tonemapping and the gamma correction functions every time?
 We can again use the {jit.gl.pass} effect named ***gamma***.